 The Uinta Basin drew little interest during the initial phase of settlement of the Great Basin.
 Early in the 1860s Brigham Young did order a small expedition to the Uinta Basin to determine the suitability for locating settlements there.
 Upon the expedition’s return, the Deseret News reported that the expedition had found little there and that the basin was a “vast contiguity of waste…valueless excepting for nomadic purposes, hunting grounds for Indians and to hold the world together.”

-To hold the world together – that is the purpose of the less travelled places of which I speak.
+To hold the world together – that is the purpose of the less traveled places of which I speak.

 During the ethno-historical period (A.D.
-1300 to present), the Uinta Basin has been occupied by the Uinta-ats (Uinta), a band of Utes.
-The basin was also occasionally visited by the Northern and Northwestern Shoshones.
-The basin at one time was a rich provider of food and clothing for the Ute Indians.
+1300 to present), the Uinta Basin has been occupied by a band of Utes.
+The basin was also occasionally visited by the Northern and Northwestern Shoshones (hence the picture of Chief Sitting Bull).